porsche-design-system/porsche-design-system/packages/components/src/components/link-tile-product/link-tile-product.examples.md

 While the image will always stay at an aspect ratio of `8:9`, the aspect ratio of the component itself can be configured using the `aspect-ratio` property to be either `3:4` or `9:16`.
-This can be especially useful to extend the space for the image by using the `9:16` aspect ratio on smaller viewports and the `3:4` and larger ones.
+This can be especially useful to extend the space for the image by using the `9:16` aspect ratio on smaller viewports and the `3:4` on larger ones.

 <Playground :markup="aspectRatioMarkup">
   <SelectOptions v-model="aspectRatio" :values="aspectRatios" name="aspectRatio"></SelectOptions>